Restoration of Two Large Sculptures by Maya Lin

 Maya Lin created these sculptures for our consulate in Istanbul in 2003.
 These works were commissioned by FAPE.

-She recently lectured at Smith College where I had the pleasure of introducing myself and telling her about the repairs – a nice brief chat and a truly impressive individual.
+She recently lectured at Smith College where I had the pleasure of introducing myself and telling her about the restoration project.
+We had a nice brief chat, and she is a truly impressive individual.

 - Related Projects: